Peony LogoPeony

 How many tech mega-deals happened in 2025?

-2025 was a record year with 5 mega-deals closing: Synopsys–Ansys ($35B), HPE–Juniper Networks ($14B), and Salesforce–Informatica ($8B), plus Google agreeing to buy Wiz ($32B) and Palo Alto Networks agreeing to acquire CyberArk ($25B), both closing in early 2026.
+2025 was a record year with 5 mega-deals closing: Synopsys-Ansys ($35B), HPE-Juniper Networks ($14B), and Salesforce-Informatica ($8B), plus Google agreeing to buy Wiz ($32B) and Palo Alto Networks agreeing to acquire CyberArk ($25B), both closing in early 2026.
+Each required extensive due diligence across multiple workstreams — deal teams use virtual data rooms like Peony (free, $0) to organize materials, track reviewer engagement with page-level analytics, and manage access controls.

 What was the most expensive failed tech acquisition?

 Netflix's proposed $82.7 billion bid for Warner Bros.
 Discovery in December 2025, dropped in February 2026.
 Adobe's proposed $20 billion acquisition of Figma, abandoned in December 2023 due to antitrust concerns, is another notable failure — Adobe paid a $1 billion termination fee.
+Even failed deals incur millions in due diligence costs — a well-organized Peony data room (free, $0) with AI-powered organization helps minimize wasted adviser time.

 Why do big tech companies make large acquisitions?

-Strategic reasons include: entering new markets (Microsoft buying Activision for gaming), acquiring technology faster than building it (Google buying Wiz for cloud security), building comprehensive platforms (Salesforce acquiring Slack, Tableau, and Informatica), consolidating fragmented markets (AMD–Xilinx), and eliminating competitive threats (Meta buying WhatsApp).
+Strategic reasons include: entering new markets (Microsoft buying Activision for gaming), acquiring technology faster than building it (Google buying Wiz for cloud security), building comprehensive platforms (Salesforce acquiring Slack, Tableau, and Informatica), consolidating fragmented markets (AMD-Xilinx), and eliminating competitive threats (Meta buying WhatsApp).
+Each rationale requires different due diligencePeony (free, $0) helps deal teams organize materials across workstreams with AI-powered document management.

 What role do data rooms play in tech acquisitions?

 Every acquisition on this list required a virtual data room for sharing thousands of confidential documents — financials, legal contracts, IP documentation, and regulatory filings — with buyers, lawyers, and regulators.
-Peony (free, $0) provides AI-native data rooms with page-level analytics, dynamic watermarks, and granular access controls purpose-built for M&A due diligence.
+Peony (free, $0) provides AI-powered data rooms with page-level analytics, dynamic watermarks, and granular access controls purpose-built for M&A due diligence.